List of endangered languages in Canada: Tuscarora

 Tuscarora entails complex morphology dealing with the copying of words, roots, stems, and affixes.
-There was a time where the Tuscarora language was spoken 'as the mother tongue,' used for all situations, (formal and informal) but now there are approximately only four to five remaining elders who are fluent in the language.
+Historically, the language was situated in North Carolina There was a time where the Tuscarora language was spoken 'as the mother tongue,' used for all situations, (formal and informal) but now there are approximately only four to five remaining elders who are fluent in the language.
 All of the elders are around the ages of seventy to eighty years old, where a possible result is the extinction of the Tuscarora language.
+It is a Northern Iroquoian Language.